A Bible Study by Jack Kelley

 Within the past year or so we’ve seen Turkey do a major about face, aligning itself with the Moslem world and taking an ever more public stand against Israel.
 We know this is due to Turkish President Erdogan’s vision of leading the Moslem world by restoring the Ottoman Empire to its former glory.

 Now there’s the way the US has gone all wishy-washy where Israel is concerned, saying the absence of peace in the Middle East is costing both blood and treasure and is against the national interest.
 This is a reference to the Obama administration’s view that if we could achieve peace between Israel and the Palestinians, the wars in Iraq and Afghanistan would quickly wind down, Iran would become more reasonable, and even al Qaeda would relax a little.
-Therefore they’ve have pretty much said it’s up to Israel to either make the Peace Program happen by the end of the year or face an imposed settlement.
+Therefore they’ve have pretty much said it’s up to Israel to either make the Peace Program happen or face an imposed settlement.

 That leaves the biggest one, Israel becoming a peaceful and unsuspecting nation.
 Could an imposed settlement somehow make that happen?
 Time will tell.